Surges in sales. Immunity from financial downturn. And an ecommerce market share outpacing online retail as a whole.

 “These adjustments simplified product selection — reducing any friction for the customer to be taken away from choosing their image, adding to cart, and then converting once in the cart.”

 Two additional keys were adding a “Quick and Easy Photo Guide” directly to product pages — rather than hosting it on a separate URL or within a pop-up.

 And, as a final touch, a virtual waterfall of reviews and UGC located at the bottom:

 As the sales funnel neared its end, conversion rate became the key variable to be optimized.
 An on-page upload process led the way; as did subtle trust signals immediately below “Add to Cart” calling attention worldwide delivery tracking, USA production, and profit donations:

 Once inside the cart, trust was the unlock.
 This meant …

 Incorporating these elements reduced cart abandonment and catapulted conversion rates.
 These efforts culminated when the holidays hit …

 By scaling the account during seasons of gifting, sales skyrocketed.

-In Nov. of 2019, Crown & Paw saw a 3x increase in conversion rate heading into Black Friday, Cyber Monday.
+In Nov., Crown & Paw saw a 3x increase in conversion rate heading into Black Friday, Cyber Monday.
 By Dec., it doubled to a 6x increase.